-July 2019 (Version 5.4)
+OCTOBER 2019 (VERSION 5.4)

-- Updated the Application and Release based on legal and insurance and BOD review, including removing requirement for spouse signature. - Based on the Application and Release, added a Release for those training with ASRC or its Groups but not applying for membership. - Added a section on management of the signed Releases.
+- Allow retired physicians and surgeons to join the Medical Advisory Committee. - Minor change to electronic voting. - Updated the Application and Release based on legal and insurance and BOD review, including removing requirement for spouse signature. - Based on the Application and Release, added a Release for those training with ASRC or its Groups or Corps but not applying for membership. - Added a section on management of the signed Releases.